etlweather/understanding-networking/chapter-switching.md

  * Power-over-ethernet (capability of providing electrical power to connected devices, such as a phone).
  * Loop prevention.
+ * Sensors to monitor the temperature of the switch

 Regardless of all this, all switches performs the same basic actions.